+What of CORS itself?
 The CORS program is, without question, one of NGS' most successful programs.
 Not only was it built up with minimal cost to the government, but it became a realistic tool for the surveying community to transform from standard terrestrial techniques to the use of GPS for accurate positioning.
 However, the program is also a victim of its success.
 The issues surrounding a large number of diverse site operators (many of whom participate for reasons that do not directly include the NGS mission) are becoming a burden to NGS resources.

-In order to balance the NGS mission against the NGS resources currently required for the CORS network to grow at its current rate, NGS will change its business approach with respect to CORS.
+In order to balance the NGS mission against the NGS resources currently required for the CORS network to grow at its present rate, NGS will change its business approach with respect to CORS.
 Specifically, NGS will seek to strengthen partnerships within the CORS community by entrusting greater responsibility to site operators.
-This transfer will enable NGS to concentrate on day-to-day maintenance of the foundation CORS (defined on p.
-21) in order to fulfill its mission of defining, maintaining and providing access to the NSRS.
+This transfer of responsibility will enable NGS to concentrate on day-to-day maintenance of the foundation CORS (defined later) in order to fulfill its mission of defining, maintaining and providing access to the NSRS.
 It will also mean that the CORS network can, in theory, expand indefinitely without significantly affecting the NGS workload.
+NGS will continue to provide access to data at all CORS sites, but the onus of quality and timeliness of that data will transfer to the site operators.

 Because CORS is a communal effort, and the data are received at NGS for free, it has been difficult for NGS to apply rigorous standards on site location, monumentation, timeliness of data arrival, quality of data, continuity of hardware or status of metadata.
-These issues were at first less important than the greater issue of simply building up the

-CORS network over the years.
+These issues were less important at first than the greater issue of simply building up the CORS network over the years.
 With this network now in its second decade of existence and new site operators continually being added, NGS can turn its attention and resources to the foundation CORS.

 NGS will define minimal access to the NSRS and the ITRF via CORS.
 These definitions will specify the number, spacing and configuration of those CORS required to perform the NGS mission.
 NGS will then make a concerted effort to directly own or operate such sites (preferably by transferring existing CORS into NGS operation, but in all likelihood also by building its own CORS).
+Because CORS is a cooperative effort, the only methods by which "voids" in CORS coverage can be addressed are encouragement of local entities constructing CORS sites in those voids or, barring that, the installation of a foundation CORS site in such a void.
+(This will be predicated on NGS first defining the required spacing of foundation CORS.)
 Because these foundation CORS will always (by themselves) allow NGS to conduct a given part of its mission at a minimal level, they will be the only sites which NGS will oversee directly on a daily basis.
-All other CORS will continue to be part of the network, and will have their positions adjusted to the foundation CORS; but the onus of a CORS site's data arrival, data quality, and metadata will lie solely on the site operators.
+All other CORS will continue to be part of the network and will have their positions adjusted to the foundation CORS, but the onus of a CORS site's data arrival, data quality, and metadata will lie solely on the site operators, many of whom already have adopted this responsibility.

-NGS recognizes that other users have requirements for CORS spacings tighter than might be defined for minimal access to the NSRS.
-However, since those requirements fall outside of the NGS mission, and since the building of and direct oversight of foundation CORS will come from the NGS budget, the only consideration for foundation CORS will be the fulfillment of the NGS mission.
+NGS recognizes that other users have tighter requirements for CORS spacings than might be defined for minimal access to the NSRS.
+However, since those requirements fall outside of the NGS mission, and since the building of, and direct oversight of, foundation CORS will come from the NGS budget, the only consideration for foundation CORS will be the fulfillment of the NGS mission.